egorssed/You-are-what-you-eat/docs/index.md

 ## What about fats?

-The attentive reader might notice that the nurtient *fat* is missing the the previous table, the corresponding is not reliable.
+The attentive reader might notice that the nutrient *fat* is missing from the previous table, the corresponding is not reliable.
 Does that mean we cannot predict fat reliably?
 Luckily, we have all the fractions of nutrients and the total energy.
 Given the fact that the fractions of carbs, protein, fiber, and fats sum up to 1 by the definition, we can obtain a reliable model for fats by considering fats to be the residual left from all the other fractions.
 In other words, we obtain a prediction for fats by subtracting all other nutrients fractions from 1.
-To to this, we train a model to predict this residual fraction, and consider the coefficients of this model.
+To do this, we train a model to predict this residual fraction and consider the coefficients of this model.
 Moreover, we can get absolute values of nutrients, since we also have a reliable model for the total energy.
 Good news!
 We now know that we can build models to predict the average food product!